javiiie09/Password-Generator/README.md

 # Password-Generator
-Little program generates random passwords with an expecified length.
+Little program that generates random passwords with an expecified length.

 # Execute
 ```python password.py```